ryans314/FocusReader/context/design/concepts/syncs/toggle-document.md/steps/file.85814ac5.md

  *   a startTime Datetime
  *   an optional endTime Datetime
  */
-// FINAL FIX: The 'export' keyword is added here to make the type available for import. export interface FocusSessionDocument {
+// BUG FIX: Add the 'export' keyword here so other modules can import this type. export interface FocusSessionDocument {
   _id: FocusSessionID;
   user: User;